AliShandhor/TortoiseTTS_AudioToCloning/README.md

 1. Fork the repository.
 2. Create a new branch for your feature/bugfix: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m "Description of your changes"`.
+3. Commit your changes: `git commit -m "Description of your changes".
 4. Push the changes to your fork: `git push origin feature-name`.
 5. Open a pull request detailing your changes.